wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/use-case.rst

 You need the following deployment to test the use cases defined in this section:

-- A Wazuh server: Follow the instructions in our quickstart guide to set up a Wazuh server.
+- A Wazuh server: Follow the instructions in our :doc:`quickstart guide </quickstart>` to set up a Wazuh server.
-- Monitored endpoint(s): Deploy any or all of the following endpoints, install a Wazuh agent on each of them and enroll them to the Wazuh server.
+- Monitored endpoint(s): Deploy any or all of the following endpoints, install a :doc:`Wazuh agent </installation-guide/wazuh-agent/index>` on each of them and enroll them to the Wazuh server.

   - An Ubuntu 22.04 endpoint.
   - A Windows 11 endpoint.
   - A macOS 12 endpoint.